jinxlux/jinxlux.github.io/README.md

 # This is my personal site

-### This site is currently for displaying my personal information and my previous projects.
-It can be seen as a fancy 'business card'
+#### This site is currently for displaying my personal information and my previous projects.
+It can be seen as a fancy 'business card'.

+#### you can click https://jinxlux.github.io/ for viewing.

 ##### This page mainly uses the templet designed by HTML5 UP.
 The readme of the original templet is shown here:
 	Dimension by HTML5 UP